foodcoopshop/foodcoopshop.github.io/en/settings.md

 ---
 ## Software settings

+{: .note }
-Most of the settings can be made as a superadmin in the admin area.
+Most of the settings are self-explaining and can be made as a superadmin in the admin area.

-To override settings in the files config / app_config.php, config / custom_config.php or config / credentials.php, please modify the file config / custom_config.php or config / credentials.php.
+To override the file-based settings in the files `config/app_config.php`, `config/custom_config.php` or `config/credentials.php`, please modify the files `config/custom_config.php` or `config/credentials.php`.

-The file config / app_config.php must not be changed, as it would be overwritten by the next update.
+The file `config/app_config.php` must not be changed, as it would be overwritten by the next update.

 ### Change weekly pickup day
 Please use the script ChangeWeeklyPickupDayByOneDayShell to change the setting FCS\_WEEKLY\_PICKUP\_DAY.